vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 # Consumption plan

-Last major update: July 29, 2023
+Last major update: September 29, 2023

 ## Current plan

-* Continue with Netflix and VikiPass Standard for a few months.
+* After Disney Plus ends with end of September, take a break from paid subscriptions other than Viki for a few weeks.
-* Maybe in 2023, switch for a while to Amazon Prime Video, PBS documentaries, Disney+, and HBO in turns.
+* Start Netflix after that and run it along with Viki.

 ## HBO